-- Custom orthotics – either traditional orthotics or 3D printed orthotics will help improve your foot biomechanics and make a recurrence of Achilles tendonitis less likely.
+- Custom orthotics – either traditional orthotics or 3D printed orthotics (now available at our Seattle office) will help improve your foot biomechanics and make a recurrence of Achilles tendonitis less likely.

 - Stretching your calf muscles to relieve tight calf muscles – if you have tight calf muscles using a device like an Achilles splint can help reduce it.

 - MLS laser therapy is a cold laser treatment that can help more quickly heal

 It’s always better to prevent a condition from starting in the first place.
 And that is certainly the case with Achilles tendonitis.